catboost/catboost/catboost/docs/en/concepts/development-and-contributions.md

   1. Open the `catboost/python-package/ut/medium` directory from the local copy of the {{ product }} repository.
   1. Run `python -m pytest`.

+  {% note warning %}

+  Tests on GPU with `CUDA` will be run if and only if GPU with CUDA drivers installed is present.

+  {% endnote %}

 - CatBoost for Apache Spark

     See [building CatBoost for Apache Spark from source](../installation/spark-installation-build-from-source-maven.md).
 Use standard `mvn test` command.